 By the time you have finished reading at least one of the first four books of the New Testament--the books that tell directly about the earthly life of Jesus--the natural question to ask will be, "What is my part in learning to walk with Jesus, God's son?"
 Read the book of Acts in the New Testament to find out how people became Christians back in the first century.
 It's the same way people become Christians today.
 People are added to the church the same way now as they were added then--nobody in the first century church ever "joined" a church (Acts 2: 41, 47).
 God, not man, does the adding.
 He does it simultaneously as we put on Christ in baptism (also see Galatians 3: 27).

 Walking with Christ: Living in sin like the world does is so incredibly much harder than living in Christ.
-For one thing, Satan keeps coming up with too many things that he thinks people should have to go along with.
-He has a new fad every day, something to keep his slaves busy until they die without Christ and have to go face the judgement (Revelation 20 11-15).
+For one thing, Satan keeps adding to the "contract."
+He has a new fad every day, something to keep his slaves busy until they die without Christ and have to go face the judgement (Revelation 20: 11-15).
 By contrast, Jesus Christ is the same yesterday, today, and forever (Hebrews 13: 8).
 His expectations never change.
 There are some things that He asks us to put away if we are going to follow Him, but He replaces those sinful practices with a much fuller, happier, spiritually-satisfying life (Colossians 3: 1 - 17).
 Christians enjoy living with other Christians because they have become well-adjusted people with a super-long range focus on what is ultimately important.

 What will I give up in order to follow Christ?: This question deserves an honest, non-sugar-coated answer.
 The most succinct answers come directly from scripture.

-Jas 4:7 "Submit yourselves therefore to God.
+James 4: 7 - 10 "Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
-Jas 4:8 Draw near to God, and he will draw near to you.
+Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.
-Jas 4:9 Be wretched and mourn and weep.
+Be wretched and mourn and weep.
 Let your laughter be turned to mourning and your joy to gloom.
-Jas 4:10 Humble yourselves before the Lord, and he will exalt you."
+Humble yourselves before the Lord, and he will exalt you."